Success can mask co-founder problems.

 It’s easier to blame someone else for why your startup isn’t working.

 It’s your co-founders.
 The lack of capital.
-The market.
+Or simply the market.

-The problem with the Adult Baby is that he or she continually looks outside of him or herself for why their startup is failing.
+The problem with the Adult Baby is that he or she will continually blame others for his or her failures.
 Usually they suffer from:

 The Adult Baby will vehemently refuse he or she is one, which is a clue, because if they were able to do this that would mean taking responsibility for their actions and how it is impacting others.